← /learn

 HackerOne

-Hosts Anthropic's bounties, Google's VRP intake for some programs, and a long tail of company-specific AI programs.
+Hosts Anthropic's bounties (now public), xAI, Google's VRP intake for some programs, and a long tail of company-specific AI programs.
 Search "AI" or "LLM" on the platform's program directory for the current list.

 Bugcrowd